YOUR RESEARCH, YOUR ARCHIVES

 (Accession # FITS.409 – Papers: 1 box)

 Murphey Candler was a local attorney and the brother of Scott Candler, Sr., the sole DeKalb County Commissioner from 1939-1955.
-The Murphy Candler papers are composed mostly of essays and writings on the early history of DeKalb County and the city of Decatur.
 Subjects of the writings include public schools, churches, the city council, and the history of some of the residents of DeKalb County, such as Attorney General George M. Napier, Major W.J.
 Houston, and Rev. Donald Fraser.
-These documents cover a period from the mid-1800s through the early 1900s.
+These documents cover a period from the mid-1800s through the early 1950s.
+“Judge Candler” is written at the end of many of the documents, as is Louise Trotti’s name or “LT”.

 (Accession # 2001.53 – Papers: 16 boxes)